Life As a Wood Patternmaker

 - Journeyman Patternmaker

-There were about 1,800 jobs for Wood Patternmaker in 2016 (in the United States).
+In the United States, there were 1,800 jobs for Wood Patternmaker in 2016.
 There is little to no growth in job opportunities for Wood Patternmaker.
 There will be an estimated 200 positions for Wood Patternmaker per year.

 The states with the most job growth for Wood Patternmaker are North Carolina, Michigan, and Nebraska.
 Watch out if you plan on working in Pennsylvania, Nebraska, or Michigan.
 These states have the worst job growth for this type of profession.